-The Custom Notification wizard in the Hub Services console guides you through the steps to create a notification, select the target audience, and create an actionable response.
+The notification builder in the Hub Services console guides you through the steps to create a notification, select the target audience, and create an actionable response.
 When you click Create in the wizard, the notification is sent to the target audience.

-The custom notification can be Actionable and Informational.
-See Notifications Types That Can Be Sent from Workspace ONE Hub Services.
+The type of notifications that can be sent are Actionable and Informational.
+See Types of Notifications That Can Be Sent from Workspace ONE Hub Services.

 You can also create and save commonly used notifications as notification templates.
 See Creating Notification Templates in Workspace ONE Hub Services.